jchart-github/jaxrs2-starter-kit/README.md

     Spring Integration

-    Content Negotiation with using default Entity Resolvers
+    Content Negotiation with using Jackson Entity Resolvers